IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 Training and inference notebooks are commented to ease application.
 Information below are meant to provide additional guidance!

 ## Training models and reproducing results
-To train the models and reproduce our results you can either download the fully pre-procssed data or download the open-source data and rerun the pre-processing notebooks
+To train the models and reproduce our results you can either download the fully pre-processed data or download the open-source data and rerun the pre-processing notebooks
 ### Option 1: getting the fully preprocssed data
 1) download the pre-processed data here:
 2) place the downloaded folders in the folder 'Daten'